azer0m/CADT/README.md

 CADT tool.
 Depending on how many files, submissions, and courses are associated with the user, this may take several minutes.

-All downloaded files will be placed in a folder at `CADT/Downloaded_Files/`.
+All downloaded files will be placed under `CADT/Downloaded_Files/`.
 See [**Caveats**](#Caveats) for what this tool can and cannot download.